 I. PURPOSE OF THE LGMA

-Provide a unified global voice for subnational governments in international climate policy and negotiation spaces, ensuring local and other subnational governments are visible, credible, mobilized and influential in UNFCCC-related global climate processes, on behalf of the Global Taskforce of Local and Regional Governments.
+Provide a unified global voice for subnational governments in international climate policy and negotiation spaces, ensuring local and other subnational governments are visible, credible, involved, mobilized, and influential in UNFCCC-related global climate processes, on behalf of the Global Taskforce of Local and Regional Governments.

-Strengthen advocacy and diplomacy through collective impact, aligning messages and actions across diverse local and regional government networks, platforms, alliances and organizations to amplify influence year-round and at key global moments.
+Strengthen advocacy and urban diplomacy through collective impact, aligning messages and actions across diverse local and regional government networks, platforms, alliances and organizations to driveinfluence year-round and at key global moments.

-Help to shift global narratives from fragmented local action to a coherent global movement, highlighting how subnational governments are already leading on climate action, sustainability, and resilience.
+Help to shift global narratives from fragmented local action to a coherent global movement, highlighting how subnational governments are already collaborating globally and integrating across climate action, biodiversity, sustainability, territorial planning and management, spatial adaptation, nature-based solutions and resilience while at the same time engaging and responding to communities.

-Working collaboratively with COP Presidencies and other entities, ensure that the Constituency plays a meaningful role in each COP.
+Working collaboratively with COP Presidencies and other entities, ensure that the Constituency plays a meaningful role in each COP and build on the synergies established with other presidencies.

-Combine coordinated closed-door diplomacy with public legitimacy and momentum, using strategic communications to raise visibility, shape political narratives, build support, and sustain pressure beyond formal policy moments.
+Combine coordinated diplomacy with public legitimacy, using strategic communications to raise visibility, shape political narratives, build support, deliver change on the ground and sustain momentum beyond formal policy moments.

 From the UNFCCC: Participation in a Constituency is the choice of an individual or individual organization and is neither official nor binding.
 It does not preclude direct communication with the secretariat by any individual observer organization, nor does it imply any sovereignty over the Constituency on the part of the focal point organization.